 Gladys Lail, known to her friends as "Dani" was born in 1911 and grew up in Hume Springs outside of Alexandria, Virginia.
 She discusses what life was like while she was growing up and how the town has changed since her childhood.
 She discusses the progress that the city has made and what she thinks about the differences in the city that she grew up in but in some aspects does not recognize anymore.

-Vola Lawson, who was Alexandria’s city manager for 15 years until 2000, began her love affair with the city as a young bride, living in Parkfairfax in the mid-1960s.
-She and her husband David hadn’t planned to stay long.
+Vola Lawson, who was Alexandria's city manager for 15 years until 2000, began her love affair with the city as a young bride, living in Parkfairfax in the mid-1960s.
+She and her husband David hadn't planned to stay long.
 They had their eye on suburban Maryland for their home.
 But tenant issues at Parkfairfax sucked them into community activism that eventually translated into a city job for Vola Lawson and a long and distinguished career of public service.
 Beginning as a city community outreach director, she moved on to become assistant city manager for housing.
 In 1985 she was appointed city manager.
-Now retired, she lives once again in the Parkfairfax neighborhood where she remains active and involved in the community until her death in December 2013.
+After retirement, she lived once again in the Parkfairfax neighborhood where she remained active and involved in the community until her death in December 2013.